mqandil/pynance/README.md

-# PortfolioOptimizer
+# pynance
 ## v0.0.2-beta.1 Release: May 10, 2022
 See CHANGELOG.md for details (not yet updated)

-`PortfolioOptimizer` optimizes portfolios of selected stock data using Markowitz's Modern Portfolio Theory.
+`pynance` optimizes portfolios of selected stock data using Markowitz's Modern Portfolio Theory.
 Portfolios can currently be optimized by maximum sharpe ratio or minimum standard deviation.
 A portfolio's capital allocation line may also be determined.
 This project is a work-in-progress and does not promise any results.

 ## Important Information
 - This project draws requested stock data through Yahoo!Finance and uses their adjusted close prices